LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

     compile it and run it.

-    Now grab the instructor or teaching assistant so they can perform a quick inspection of your work and check it off.
+    Now grab the instructor or teaching assistant so they can perform a quick inspection of your work and check it off (including the varied message printed).
     Labs need to be completed to receive credit.
 If you are unable to make class on a lab day, please make sure that you complete the work and demonstrate it by the beginning of the